SurveyMonkey and IRB Guidelines

 This help article outlines the potential guidelines for using SurveyMonkey as a tool to survey research participants.
 These are criteria that most university IRB’s recommend when using an online survey tool to collect data.
 It is important to engage your Institutional Review Board to approve.

 Obtaining Written Permission to Conduct Research Using SurveyMonkey

 We are happy to assist you with getting the approvals you need to perform your student research.
 Here is a letter on SurveyMonkey letterhead that you can provide to your IRB to evidence permission to use the SurveyMonkey platform to conduct your research: Permission to Conduct Research Using SurveyMonkey (PDF)

-- It is important to enable the SSL encryption feature.
+- It is important to enable SSL encryption.
 Sensitive data must be protected as it moves along communication pathways between the respondent’s computer and SurveyMonkey servers.
-Helpful link: SSL Encryption

 - SurveyMonkey records the respondent time stamp.
 This is important especially for respondents that consented to taking your survey.